easystats/easystats/README.md

 [**tidyverse**](https://www.tidyverse.org/), another very popular collection of packages (*ggplot*, *dplyr*, *tidyr*, …) that also makes using R easier.
 So, should you pick the *tidyverse* or *easystats*?
+**Pick both!**

-**Pick both!** Indeed, they do not serve the same purpose.
-The *tidyverse* packages are primarily made to create a new R experience, where data manipulation and exploration is natural and consistent.
-On the other hand, **easystats** is more focused on helping you making this last mile from the analysis to your manuscript or stats report.
-It helps you understand and interpret your results and report them following best practices.
+Indeed, these two ecosystems have been designed with very different goals in mind.
+The *tidyverse* packages are primarily made to create a new R experience, where data manipulation and exploration is intuitive and consistent.
+On the other hand, **easystats** focuses more on the final stretch of the analysis: understanding and interpreting your results and reporting them in a manuscript or a report, while following best practices.
 You can definitely use the *easystats* functions in a *tidyverse* workflow!

 **easystats + tidyverse =** ❤️